 Field-hunting tip

-Look in skarn deposits country — that is the host setting where baksanite typically forms.
+Look in skarn deposits country, the host setting where baksanite typically forms.
 If you start seeing bismuthinite, quartz, molybdenite in float, you are in the right ground.
 Field specimens usually show a platy crystals, foliated masses habit, so train your eye for that shape before scanning the outcrop.